-To begin, I folded my fabric in half, although this would certainly work with the fabric open.
+To begin, I folded my fabric in half, although this would certainly work with the fabric open too.
+With the fabric folded in half, you get a symmetry to the piece.
 Then, I mark where I will be stitching.
 It is up to you, how far apart you space the curves.

 Later, you stitch along the lines as shown below.
 Stitching evenly produces, a uniform pleat whereas stitching at random creates some wavering and variation.
 When, you look at my final piece, you can probably tell where I have stitched evenly and where I let the stitching be more random.
 Next, you gather or pull up your stitches to form a pleat.

 Many of the stitched techniques, I learned by reading online while others, I learned from the book Stitched Shibori by Jane Calendar.

 Below, you can see my circle piece has a symmetric quality due to the fabric being folded prior to the stitching.
 I masked the edges of the piece off with plastic wrap to prevent them from being dyed.
 This piece was on cotton linen and I created it custom for a client in another state.

 We used Framebridge to have it float framed and shipped directly the the client.
 I am looking forward to seeing this beauty up on the wall!

 I will host one additional Shibori Small Group Private lesson this year and one large group indigo and madder dyeing session in November.
 Details for both events are coming soon!